edgedb/edgedb/docs/stdlib/numbers.rst

-    To represent really big integers, it is possible to use the exponent notation (e.g. ``1e20n`` instead of ``100000000000000000000n``) so as long as the exponent is positive and there is no dot anywhere:
+    To represent really big integers, it is possible to use the exponent notation (e.g. ``1e20n`` instead of ``100000000000000000000n``) as long as the exponent is positive and there is no dot anywhere:

     .. code-block:: edgeql-repl